AlexStocks/redis-tool-set/readme.md

 ---
 ## Redis Ecosystem
 * [awesome-redis](https://github.com/zhemingwang/awesome-redis) - A curated list of amazingly awesome redis and redis ecosystem resources. star: 80.
+* [RedisWeekly](http://redisweekly.com) - A once–weekly e-mail round-up of Redis news, articles, tools and libraries followed by more than 5 000 Redis developers.

 ---
 * written by Alex Stocks on 2016/03/22
 * add redmon & redispapa & django-redisboard on 2016/04/15
+* add Redsmin & RedisManager & RedisWeekly on 2016/04/19